Skip to content

 julia

-# Only find sequences that occur AFTER trigger 99 (e.g., start of a experimental block)
+# Only find sequences that occur AFTER trigger 99 (e.g., start of an experimental block)

 condition = EegFun.EpochCondition(